nbirnel/sonarqube-demo/README.rst

 The instances have public IPs which are protected only AWS security groups.
 While this is in theory secure, any mistake in the security group could leave the instances exposed.
-Defense in depth would call for host-based iptables, or for private IPs connected to over a VPN.
+Defense in depth would call for host-based iptables, or private IPs connected to over a VPN, or both.

 Placing Sonarqube's SQL on a high availability RDS in set of private subnets would somewhat protect the db in case of a Sonarqube compromise.